Goethe Business School

 Goethe Business School gGmbH (GBS) is a subsidiary of Goethe University Frankfurt.
 Goethe Business School was founded 2004 and offers, in close cooperation with the Faculty of Economics and Business Administration, a wide range of education for executives and young professionals.

 Competence Clusters

-GBS focuses on six topics, in which the competences of the faculty and the partner network expertise are combined: Finance Management, Bank Management, Risk Management & Regulation, Leadership & Personal Development, Strategic Management and Corporate Social Responsibility.
+GBS focuses on six topics: Finance Management, Bank Management, Risk Management & Regulation, Leadership & Personal Development, Strategic Management and Corporate Social Responsibility.

 Part-Time Master in Finance (MFin)

 The part-time Master in Finance offered by GBS targets working professionals, who want to qualify for a career in the financial sector.
 The program offers the possibility to specialize in the domain of either finance or risk management and can be completed within three semesters plus Master Thesis.

 Part-Time Master of Pharma Business Administration (MBA)

 The part-time Master of Pharma Business Administration offered by GBS targets professionals working in the pharmaceutical industry.
-It has been created by the combined expertise of Goethe Business School, the House of Pharma & Healthcare, the Faculty of Economics and Business Administration and the Faculty of Biochemistry, Chemistry and Pharmacy of Goethe University Frankfurt.
+It has been created by the Goethe Business School, the House of Pharma & Healthcare, the Faculty of Economics and Business Administration and the Faculty of Biochemistry, Chemistry and Pharmacy of Goethe University Frankfurt.
 The program awards an M.B.A degree.